 Barbara had such good intentions, but wasn’t capable of making the best choices.
 Worse, she wasn’t able to perceive that she was making things even more difficult.

-We jumped into action, procured a moving company and rearranged our schedule to accommodate the emergency.
-Barbara’s daughter-in-law flew to Seattle to care for Barbara and keep her out of the apartment while Moving Forward got to work.
+We jumped into action by first procuring a moving company and then rearranging our schedule to accommodate the emergency.
+Barbara’s daughter-in-law flew to Seattle to care for her and keep her out of the apartment while Moving Forward got to work.
 We only had one day before the movers arrived.
-It took three of us ten hours to get that whole apartment untangled and packed up, the right way.
+It took three of us ten hours to get that whole apartment packed up the right way.
 It was a long, arduous experience, but worth it and we were glad we could help.
-The next day, Barbara’s things got loaded onto the moving truck while Barbara and her daughter-in-law boarded a plane bound for her new life in Los Angeles.
+The next day, Barbara’s things got loaded onto the moving truck while she and her daughter-in-law boarded a plane bound for her new life in Los Angeles.